-Every person is different, but for most the effects of TRT can be felt consistently after the first 3 months.
+Every person is different, but for most the effects can be felt consistently after the first 3 months.
 Sex drive and mood are usually the first to improve, along with higher energy levels.
 Decreasing weight gain and improving muscle takes longer to see, though if combined with diet and exercise, can be achieved earlier.
 Bone density also improves around this time and is of course the hardest to notice, but is well worthwhile; it lowers the chances of getting painful issues like osteoarthritis as you age.

 Every three months, we follow up with you to see how it’s going!
 We give you another lab requisition form so you can send us another blood sample, which our medical team then reviews to check your levels, ensure everything is good, and determine if your dosage needs to be adjusted.

 Checking your levels can include more than just checking your testosterone.
 There are other biomarkers that may be causing your symptoms, whether that’s hair loss, low libido, fatigue, or others.
 Keeping an eye on these levels is a good insurance policy for good health.